rjrferreira/The-Loop/ticket-loop - rails cache/README.md

 puma
 ```

+## Test on browser

 For test this application please open the browser and write "http://127.0.0.1:3000/".
-If you want to see the all mechanism working, open more than two browser windows (for example: new tabs).
+If you want to see the all mechanism working, open more than two browser windows (for example: a normal window and a incognito window, or simple use another browser).

 ## Authors